AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/manage-suppression-list.md

 >abstract="To download the suppression list, you can either export the current list by generating a new file, or download the file that was previously generated."
 -->

-Pour exporter la liste de suppression au format CSV, suivez les étapes ci-dessous.
+Pour exporter la liste de suppression au format CSV, procédez comme suit.

-1. Sélectionnez le bouton **[!UICONTROL Téléchargement le CSV]**.
+1. Sélectionnez la **[!UICONTROL Download CSV]** bouton .

    ![](assets/suppression-list-download-csv.png)